top of page

 “You’ve mastered the Green Magic again!”

-“That stance and power—she’s becoming just like the Queen!”
+“That stance and power.
+She’s becoming just like Queen Jeanne!”

 Her inner turmoil swirled, and her magic wavered.
-The vines slackened—slightly at first, then all at once.
-The brilliant magic that roared only moments ago dissolved in her hands.
+The vines slackened, slightly at first, then all at once.
+The brilliant magic that had roared only moments ago dissolved in her hands.

 “W-what, why—?!”